nishkalavallabhi/nercoop2022/Notes.md

     - RockNER (using entity linking to choose the appropriate entities) Lin et.al., https://aclanthology.org/2021.emnlp-main.302.pdf

 - Changing the context a little bit
-   - using a masked language model
+   - using a masked language model (in RockNER paper)

 What we can add, while doing most of these:
 - Random sampling and replacement within the train/dev/test sets (as a strong baseline)
 - Using sentences from other NER datasets, with similar entity type distribution within the sentence
 - Using entity linking
 - Using simple masking approaches and data augmentation methods (e.g., nlpaug)

+TODO: Think of other ways of generating paraphrases or some such thing to change contexts

 Test datasets: